oliviabrofors/to-do-list/README.md

 Upon accessing the application:

 * Users can either log in with existing credentials or create a new account.
+If the username inserted in the login page already exist, you log in to that users account.
+If the username inserted is non-existing, a new user is created and you log in to the new users account.
 * Tasks can be added by providing a title, description, and optional priority setting.
+If the task is prioritized the task will get a red border to highlight it's importance.
 * Task management includes marking tasks as done or deleting them.
+When a task is marked done it gets a green border and when deleting a task it erases from the task page and from the database.
 * Users can modify their profiles by clicking on "Edit Profile".
+There you can change your username to a new non-existing username.
+You can also add a Full Name to your account.

 ## Technologies Used